 - At retirement, members normally have the option of a one-off tax-free lump sum up to 25% of the value of their benefits.
 Lump sums are payable by exchanging pension (commutation).

 - We do not provide pension projections beyond NRA.
 Equally we cannot provide future lump sum projections as commutation factors are regularly reviewed by the Scheme’s Actuaries and may be subject to change.

 - The Scheme does not offer a bridging pension option at retirement.

-- Any element of the members deferred pension paid earlier than NRA will be actuarially reduced (or actuarially increased if paid after NRA).
-The current APS Part 6 Scheme factors are below.
+Any element of the members deferred pension paid earlier than NRA will be actuarially reduced (or actuarially increased if paid after NRA).
+The current APS Part 6 Scheme factors with effect March 1 March 2020 are below.
 These factors are regularly reviewed and may therefore change at any time.

 (E) = Early retirement reduction

 - Pension increases are a right under Scheme rules and are in line with the government’s Pensions Increase (Review) Orders.
 The increases over the last five years have been as follows: